facebookresearch/ParlAI/parlai/crowdsourcing/tasks/fast_acute/README.md

 #### 4b.
 ACUTE-Eval

-The script will then prepare the conversation-pairs file and save it in `${ROOT_DIR}/pairings_files/`, with a unique string according to which two self-chat files were used to create it.
+The script will then prepare each conversation-pairs file and save it in `${ROOT_DIR}/pairings_files/`, with a unique string according to which two self-chat files were used to create it.
 It will then run ACUTE-Eval with appropriate arguments.

 #### 4c.
 Analysis

-After finishing ACUTE-Eval, the script will analyze the results and save files with information such as the win/loss table and significance scores.
-Tables of results are saved to `${ROOT_DIR}/acute_results/<date>/` by default.
+After finishing ACUTE-Eval, the script will analyze the results, and save files with information such as the win/loss rate and significance scores.
+Tables of results are saved to `${ROOT_DIR}/acute_results/<date>/`.

 Generated result files include the following:
 1. A CSV file of the win rates of all model pairs, as is typically shown when displaying ACUTE-Eval results in papers.
 These can be viewed by running a command like `cat acute_eval_<timestamp>.grid.csv | column -t -s, | less -S`.